 The other installation that you’ll need to wait is the Gleaming Lights of the Souls.

 This Infinity Mirrored Room fully encloses visitors in within a box lined mirrors.
 There’s only a small platform to stand on, and you can bring up to 2 more friends with you inside.

 Once the door closes behind you, 30 valuable seconds is all you have to drift into the dream of lights.
 Your soul will not be lost because a few knocks on the door by the Gallery minder will whip you back into this plane of existence.

 If photos are not enough, bring home some official souvenirs from Gallery & Co.
 There is a pop-up shop between Galleries B and C. Initially, some enamel mugs and bowls with the iconic Pumpkin motif were available here, but a visitor literally swiped the whole lot before noon.
 So if there’s anything you want – better grab it fast, otherwise you’ll have to waitlist.

-Before you leave the building, check out the Yayoi Special Menu at the Gallery Cafe for a meal inspired by the exhibition.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Before you leave the building, check out the Yayoi Special Menu at the Gallery Cafe for a meal inspired by the exhibition.Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.